Broadcast and play with locals

 One of the more complicated options, however, and the original slot-efficient win condition for this list is the land Rath's Edge .
 The Rath's Edge line is its special kind when it comes to being complicated, so I cover it separately below in case you would still like to run it.
 Our plan with Edge is essentially very similar to the Crop Rotation loops above, casting Rotation to fetch Edge instead of a land that produces multiple green mana.
 Next, we reanimate a Dryad Arbor via Necromancy , then sacrifice it to Rath's Edge 's ability, pinging an opponent for 1 damage.
 Finally, we Crop Rotate Edge away and fetch, you guessed it, Edge again to "untap" it.
 Finally, we repeat this process until our opposition has no life totals to speak of, netting us a win at instant speed.

-The line for looping Rath's Edge goes as follows, with a land and a discard outlet in play and with 10000 draw triggers on the stack (if you don't have a land, just discard and reanimate a Dryad Arbor using Necromancy ):
+The line for looping Rath's Edge goes as follows, with a land and a discard outlet in play, 10000 draw triggers on the stack (and Gitrog not on the battlefield, more on that below):

 - Cast Crop Rotation , sacrificing a land you control.